dakz06/se_project_spots/README.md

 ## Project Description:

-This web application offers a veriety of advance and innoavive technologiacal features, from different screen sizes and adjustments to reactivity through out the whole app.
+This multi-platform web application offers a veriety of advance and innoavive technologiacal features, from different screen sizes and adjustments to reactivity through out the whole app.
 I have built a systemn that adapts to the users needs weather they are on the go or at home!
-They have the ability to express thire self as they see fit
+They have the ability to express their self as they see fit

 ## Project Features